 You should return your PCO licence to TfL within seven days of its expiry date.

-We are PCO car hire specialists.
-We can help you get started as an on-demand driver, and set you up with a brand-new or new-model car on a Rent or Rent to buy plan.
-We also provide the training and support you need to become a more profitable, safer, fulfilled driver.
+We are Rent to buy specialists.
+Don’t take our word for it—drivers rate us excellent on Trustpilot.
+We can set you up with a brand-new or new-model car on a Rent to buy plan, plus we provide the training and support you need to become an Uber driver that’s more profitable, safer, and fulfilled.